text-x-soul/Soul_Official/_docs/cppusage.md

 title: C++ Usage
 permalink: /docs/cppusage/
 ---
-This `documentation page` guides you how to use implementations by various people.
+This `documentation page` guides you how to use implementations by various people in C++.

 ### Master-Console Inc.'s implementation : `format - 0.5.2`